niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Personal Project Log(XP values explained).md

 For each of these screens, we've decided to implement appropriate design patterns.
 We've managed to fix some of the bugs identified previously and should work on the remaining in the coming weeks.
 We've decided to take up one screen from above and start developing that.
 We're working together on creating the best solution possible.

+In week #5, we as team sto tarted communicate more effectively and decided upon a feasible time frame that is manageable to everyone.
+Zoom meetings as a mode of communication was also practiced so that the entire team can work around their schedule.

 **# Simplicity**
 (Dhanashree)